kellertuer/TikZ-Image-Colorbar/readme.md

 	right of the position determines the width (hence position-width/2 should be greater than 0)
-* `colorbar` provide your own colorbar manually (you also can add this to the `colors` key, see next), by specifying each color fading yourself with four
-	values: startvalue/startcolor/endvalue/endcolor, where start and endvalue are in [0,1] and the colors are xcolors
+* `colorbar` provide your own colorbar manually (you also can add this to the `colors` key, see next), by specifying each color fading yourself with tuples of two: value/color, where the first value must be 0, the values should be increasing and the last one should be 1.
+The colors are just xcolors
 * `colors` sets the `colorbar` key directly with predefined styles, which are up to now
 	* `gray` black (0) to white (1) colorbar